wyago/ESDB/README.md

 `free_entity` similarly is not instantaneous.
 It queues the action so it doesn't interfere with ongoing iteration. `id` is the ID of the entity to remove.

-`flush_queues` should be run at the end of the frame to enact all the queued changes.
+`swap_buffers` should be run at the end of the frame to enact all the queued changes, and to swap the data buffers in the block lists.